-There are a hugely wide range of jobs and careers within construction from entry level up to managerial and consultant.
+There is a wide range of jobs and careers within construction from entry-level up to managerial and consultant.
 A great range of jobs within construction can be found on the CareerPilot and Go Construct websites.

 From August 2018/19 there were 375 jobs advertised in construction.
 That said the NPR highlight that 70% of jobs are not advertised.
 This is likely to be higher within the construction industry where a lot of jobs are filled through word of mouth and using already established networks.